poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

 * Cluster 3.
 It contains houses with proximity to Japenese restaurant, Grocery Stores, Mobile shopts etc.
 * Cluster 4.
 Is suitable for those who like greenary, nearby forest, parks etc.

+The above clusters segment the data into 5 homogeneous groups which exhibit similarities among themselves in terms of venue categories are being heterogenous from the other groups.
+For example, If an individual is interested in staying near to places with proximity to pubs and cafes, Cluster1 is a great choice or if greenery, forest and parks are of interest to someone, sectors under cluster 5 are the most suitable.

 ### Conclusion

-The above clusters segment the data into 5 homogeneous groups which exhibit similarities among themselves in terms of venue categories ane being heterogenous from the other groups.
-For example, If an individual is interested in staying near to places with proximity to pubs and cafes, Cluster1 is a great choice or if greenry, forest and parks are of interest to someone, sectors under cluster 5 are the most suitable.

-This will not only reduce an indiviual effort to go through all locations but also narrow down their search by giving them the liberty and choice to stay in their desired area.
+As demonstrated in the Result section, we can effectively simplify the house search process for our customers by clustering the area based on the venue categories and filtering the cluster to narrow down their search area.